 Assistive Technology training consists of information being provided to your child, the child’s family, the child’s teachers or other professionals on how to use or operate the device.

-Technical assistance consists of help from experts to better aid children with disabilities, including assistance from an AT coordinator, the manufacturer or distributor of an AT device, or others that understand how to properly operate the equipment.
+Technical assistance consists of help from experts to better aid children with disabilities, including assistance from an AT coordinator, the manufacturer or distributor of an AT device, or others who understand how to properly operate the equipment.

 Who should receive training and technical assistance: